Imran2205/uwsnet/README.md

 ---

 ## Usage
-Training and testing on our proposed network and other baseline networks can be run very easily using this code.
+Training and testing on our proposed network and other baseline networks can be run using this repository.

 ### Preparation
 First, download the code and install dependencies.
 Then download the dataset and put it in the dataset directory.

-You can download dataset from [here](https://drive.google.com/file/d/1tmf7179sRqrxIlmJprDpj9h5jcBLA7k1/view?usp=drive_link)
+You can download dataset from [here](https://drive.google.com/file/d/1C9yJldkt5ZKNpUREKwsHuf548FNv7lG5/view?usp=drive_link)

-Also download the dataset split files from [here](https://drive.google.com/drive/folders/1IOLhsgBd2ZnVr4I10s8m4PqfP2yzpEbp?usp=drive_link) and put them in dataset_split directory
+Also download the dataset split files from [here](https://drive.google.com/drive/folders/110XuD0-MxsUhSSnfc6RHw57C3oUDHguO?usp=drive_link) and put them in dataset_split directory

 ### Prepare Config Files